 Growing up most of us drop the habit of drawing and we often become inhibited with pen and paper.

-In this workshop you will learn a series of drawing exercises (with a Halloween twist!) to get back in touch with the pleasure of drawing!
+In this workshop you will learn a series of drawing exercises to get back in touch with the pleasure of drawing!

 From observation drawings to doodling and pattern, explore new ways to push your drawing skills or just get back into drawing freely like a 10 year old.

 - What materials are good to use

 - Fun warm up’s

 - Pencil sharpener

 Emilie (she/her) is a Melbourne based artist and educator, working across media with a focus on community-based practice and education.
 She graduated from her PhD in Fine Arts at the Victorian College of the Arts in 2020 and has been an art resident at Testing Grounds (2020) and the Comic Art Workshop (2021).

 Emilie moved from France in 2014 and has been developing her art practice in Melbourne since, exhibiting her works at FortyFive Downstairs gallery, the Abbotsford convent, No Vacancy Gallery, Arcade and George Patton Gallery.